immunefi-team/Bounty_Boosts/Alchemix/30708 - [SC - Low] treasuryPct can be exceeded than BPS due to inc....md

 # `treasuryPct` can be exceeded than `BPS` due to incorrect validation in `RevenueHandler.sol` constructor

-Submitted on Sun May 05 2024 05:43:39 GMT-0400 (Atlantic Standard Time) by @OxRizwan for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 5th 2024 at 11:43:39 UTC by @OxRizwan for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #30708